 An asset refers to any resource you have that is valuable and can be converted into cash.
 Just because something is expensive doesn’t mean it’s a strong asset, though.
 Something that depreciates quickly, like a car, generally isn’t a powerful asset.

 Real estate, on the other hand, can appreciate in value over time.
-A home is generally the most valuable non-financial asset families in the United States own.
+A home is generally the most valuable non-financial asset families in the United States own, hence the term "house rich."
 Some families may even own multiple properties, such as a house they use as a vacation rental.
 If you’re a business owner, you may own property related to the business.
 Your accountant can help distinguish which assets you own as an individual versus which assets belong to the business entity.

 One thing that makes viewing your home as an asset more complicated is that you rely on the property for your own use.
 You can’t simply decide to sell it without figuring out where you’d live instead.
 Whenever you do sell a home, there are also closing costs and other fees to consider.
 So even though your home may be one of your largest assets, you can’t necessarily tap into the full value of it the same way you could liquidate a stock market investment and use it as cash.

 Is It Better to Have Assets or Cash?

 Assets and cash are both important resources.
 In an ideal world, you’d strike the perfect balance every time between cash in the bank and well-chosen assets.
 In real life, most people find themselves better prepared on one side or the other at times.
 You may need to convert one type of resource to the other in order to meet your next goal.

 Cash benefits and drawbacks